Name: Cheops – CHaracterising ExOPlanet Satellite

 Spacecraft and instrument: Cheops is a small spacecraft with a launch mass (including propellant) of approximately 280 kg.
 It has a single instrument: a high precision photometer with a 300 mm effective aperture telescope and a single charge-coupled device (CCD) detector covering visible to near infrared wavelengths.

-Orbit: Cheops is a secondary passenger on a Soyuz-Fregat rocket launching from Europe’s Spaceport in Kourou, French Guiana, in 2019.
+Orbit: Cheops is a secondary passenger on a Soyuz-Fregat rocket launching from Europe’s Spaceport in Kourou, French Guiana, on 17 December 2019.
 The launcher will deliver Cheops directly to its operational orbit, a Sun-synchronous dusk–dawn orbit 700 km above Earth.
 This orbit allows the rear of the craft to permanently face the Sun with a minimum number of eclipses, offering a stable thermal environment and keeping stray light to a minimum while the instrument is observing targets in the direction opposite to the Sun.